magento/knowledge-base/src/troubleshooting/miscellaneous/error-when-validating-fastly-credentials.md

 ## Solution

 1. Make sure you have the correct Service ID and API token and try to validate again:
     * Verify that the Fastly credentials are valid using the API.
-For instruction, refer to [Test the Fastly credentials](https://devdocs.magento.com/cloud/cdn/configure-fastly.html#test-the-fastly-credentials) in our developer documentation.
+For detailed instruction, refer to [Test the Fastly credentials](https://devdocs.magento.com/cloud/cdn/configure-fastly.html#test-the-fastly-credentials) in our developer documentation.
+1. If the verification of the credentials fails, run the following curl command to confirm the status of the service:

     ```curl
     curl -H "Fastly-Key: <API key>" https://api.fastly.com/service/<service ID>/version/active
     ```

-1. If you are still getting the same error, submit a support ticket to request a new API token.
+1. If the above command returns an error similar to: *{"msg":"Token $TOKEN expired at 2021-09-28T02:03:37Z"}*, submit a support ticket to request a new API token.

     To learn how to submit a support ticket, refer to [Adobe Commerce Help Center User Guide > SUPPORT TICKETS](https://support.magento.com/hc/en-us/articles/360000913794#support-tickets) in our support knowledge base.